oizumi-lab/GWTune/README.md

 ### Other tutorial datasets
 3. `AllenBrain`: Neuropixels recordings in the primary visual cortex of mice from [the Visual Coding - Neuropixels dataset](https://portal.brain-map.org/explore/circuits/visual-coding-neuropixels)
-4. `DNN`: Internal representations of vision DNNs (ResNet50 and VGG19) for a subset of visual images from the ImageNet dataset
+4. `DNN`: Internal representations of vision DNNs (ResNet50 and VGG19) for visual images from the ImageNet dataset
-5. `simulation`: Synthetic data illustrating the differences between supervised alignment and unsupervised alignment
+5. `simulation`: Synthetic data illustrating the differences between supervised and unsupervised alignment

 ### Using and Citing the Toolbox
 If you use this toolbox in your research and find it useful, please cite the following papers and give a star ⭐.